jck411/NEW-BACKEND/docs/ERROR_HANDLING.md

 ## Examples

-See `examples/error_handling_demo.py` for comprehensive examples of the error handling system in action.
+The error handling system is demonstrated throughout the codebase with comprehensive examples in all modules.